johannes-lindgren/pure-parse/packages/pure-parse/docs/guide/getting-started.md

   age: number
 }

-// If the parser is defined incorrectly, TypeScript will yield an error const parseUser = object<User>({
+const parseUser = object<User>({
   name: parseString,
   age: parseNumber,
 })
 ```

+If the parser does not match the type argument (`User`), you will get a type error.
+This powerful feature ensures that the parsed result value always adheres to the type parameter.

 ## ...or Infer the Type